Figglewatts/Sample-Jekyll-Site/_posts/2012-03-15-guest-blogs.markdown

 title: Guest Posts
 author: John Smith
 tags: [ guest ]

-excerpt: How to quickly create guest blogs with a different author.

 ---

 If you want to create a guest post that will appear as if written by another author, simply add an `author` attribute to the